Aryeh Kaplan: Breslov

 Kaplan became involved with Breslov through Rabbi Zvi Aryeh Rosenfeld.
 In 1973, Rabbi Kaplan translated "Rebbe Nachman’s Wisdom", one of Breslov's most important works, into English on Rabbi Zvi Rosenfeld's request.
 Kaplan also translated and annotated two other books: Until the Mashiach: The Life of Rabbi Nachman, a day-to-day account of Rebbe Nachman's life, and Rabbi Nachman's Tikkun (based on the Tikkun HaKlali).

 Kaplan was also involved in preserving Rabbi Nachman of Breslov's grave.
 In 1979, the government in Uman was planning on demolishing the cemetery containing Rabbi Nachman's grave so they could build housing over it.
-Rabbis Michel Dorfman and Noson Maimon of Breslov contacted Rabbi Moshe Sherer of Agudath Israel of America, who connected them with Rabbi Pinchas Teitz, who then introduced them to Rabbi Aryeh Kaplan.
+Rabbis Michel Dorfman and Noson Maimon of Breslov contacted Rabbi Moshe Sherer of Agudath Israel of America, and then the Lubavitcher Rebbe who connected them with Rabbi Pinchas Teitz, who then introduced them to Rabbi Aryeh Kaplan.
 "Using a manual typewriter, Kaplan put together a presentation there on the spot with maps of Ukraine to show exact longitude and latitude".
 Rabbi Teitz then sent the presentation to Robert Lipshutz and less than two weeks later after Jimmy Carter met with Leonid Brezhnev at the Strategic Arms Limitation Conference in Vienna, the Soviet ambassador to the U.S. stated that "the Kremlin has decided to honor the plan as originally scheduled, except for Bilinsky Street.
 That yard will remain untouched." and it was declared an "international shrine."